The Kirkwood-Riseman Polymer Model of Polymer Dynamics is Qualitatively Correct: Rouse and Kirkwood-Riseman Models

 Polymer coils whose motions are described by Rouse's model have one ill-recognized property: They do not rotate.
 This property follows by comparison with a standard problem in classical mechanics, namely the vibrational modes of an isolated molecule.
 In general, an $N$-atom molecule has 3 translational modes with eigenvalue zero, 3 rotational modes with eigenvalue zero, and $3N-6$ internal vibrational modes.
 The internal modes are the modes that change the distances between pairs of atoms.
 In translation and rotation the distances between the atoms remain fixed.
 The Rouse problem only differs from the molecular vibration problem in that the Rouse equations of motion are overdamped, so the Rouse amplitudes relax exponentially at some rate $\Gamma_{n}$ rather than oscillating at some frequency $\omega_{n}$.
 A polymer coil is therefore like a vibrating isolated molecule in having a total of $3N$ modes.
 However, the $3N$ modes of the Rouse model include 3 translational modes and $3N-3$ internal modes, for a total of $3N$ modes, leaving no modes available for rotational motion.

 The statement that Rouse chains do not rotate is not new.
 Rouse specifies in his paper that a polymer coil under shear does not rotate, namely (his paper, p.
 1274, column 2) "...since the velocity of the liquid has a nonvanishing component only in the $x$ direction, the components $(\dot{y}_{j})_{\alpha}$ and $(\dot{z}_{j})_{\alpha}$ are zero." $(\dot{y}_{j})_{\alpha}$ and $(\dot{z}_{j})_{\alpha}$ are the velocities of bead $j$ in the $y$ and $z$ directions due to the shear.
-One or the other of them must be non-zero if the chain is to be rotating.
+If the chain is rotating, either $(\dot{y}_{j})_{\alpha}$ or $(\dot{z}_{j})_{\alpha}$ must be non-zero.
 Rouse also argues his paper (p.
 1274, column 2, top) that '...an atom at the junction between two submolecules...' (springs) moves '...with a velocity equal to that of the surrounding liquid...' except for Brownian motion, because, according to Rouse, otherwise there would be motion of the solvent relative to the polymer chain, leading to energy dissipation.
 If the beads only move with the liquid, then they can only be moving parallel to the $x$-axis.

 We now consider the Kirkwood-Riseman model.
 While both models refer to a line of beads, the Kirkwood-Riseman model is radically different from the Rouse model.
 The Kirkwood-Riseman model is based on three fundamental assumptions.
 First, all distances between pairs of beads are treated as being their statistico-mechanical average values; fluctuations and changes in these distances are explicitly not included in the model.
 Second, the distribution of beads around the chain center-of-mess is spherically symmetric.
 Third, the system is massively overdamped, so that the inertia of the polymer coil is negligible.
 These three assumptions completely define the chain dynamics, the description of how a Kirkwood-Riseman polymer chain moves in solution.
 Kirkwood and Riseman recognized that a polymer coil has internal modes ("fluctuations") so that polymer beads actually do move with respect to each other, but these bead motions were specified as being not included in their model.